-- (a) The District shall for all Regular Full-time and Regular Part-time employees who have completed three (3) months continuous employment, subject to the conditions as set forth herein: - (i) Pay the employee 90% of full pay at the employee's regular basic rate commencing with the first working day of disability due to hospitalization as an in-patient or as an out-patient for non-elective day surgery requiring spinal or general anaesthetic (upon request, the employee shall provide verification to the satisfaction of the District), up to a maximum of ninety (90) working days' pay, - (ii) For Regular Full-time employees in Outside Positions, pay the employee 90% of full pay at the employee's regular basic rate commencing with the thirteenth working hour of disability, up to a maximum ninety (90) working days pay; - (iii) For Regular Full-time employees in Inside Positions, pay the employee 90% of full pay at the employee's regular basic rate commencing with the eleventh working hour of disability, up to a maximum ninety (90) working days pay; - (iv) For Regular Part-time employees, pay the employee 90% of full pay at the employee's regular basic rate commencing with the tenth working hour of disability, up to a maximum ninety (90) working days pay. - (v) Employees on sick leave payment of less than 100% as outlined above shall be permitted, upon request, to use banked time to supplement their pay to 100%. - (vi) For Regular Full-time and Regular Part-time employees who have completed their initial 90 day short term disability period and is on a sickness absence and who is in receipt of Employment Insurance Sickness Benefits shall be paid a SUB benefit amount that when added to the Employment Insurance Benefit will equal 70% of the weekly straight time pay.
-Payment for the SUB benefit will cease when the employee ceases to qualify for Employment Insurance Sick Benefits.
+- (a) The District shall for all Regular Full-time and Regular Part-time employees who have completed three (3) months continuous employment, subject to the conditions as set forth herein: - (i) Pay the employee 90% of full pay at the employee's regular basic rate commencing with the first working day of disability due to hospitalization as an in-patient or as an out-patient for non-elective day surgery requiring spinal or general anaesthetic (upon request, the employee shall provide verification to the satisfaction of the District), up to a maximum of one hundred and eighty (180) calendar days. - (ii) For Regular Full-time employees in Outside Positions, pay the employee 90% of full pay at the employee's regular basic rate commencing with the thirteenth working hour of disability, up to a maximum one hundred and eighty (180) calendar days. - (iii) For Regular Full-time employees in Inside Positions, pay the employee 90% of full pay at the employee's regular basic rate commencing with the eleventh working hour of disability, up to a maximum one hundred and eighty (180) calendar days. - (iv) For Regular Part-time employees, pay the employee 90% of full pay at the employee's regular basic rate commencing with the tenth working hour of disability, up to a maximum one hundred and eighty (180) calendar days. - (v) Employees on sick leave payment of less than 100% as outlined above shall be permitted, upon request, to use banked time to supplement their pay to 100%. - (b) On January 1 of each year Regular employees actively at work, shall receive banked time as follows (employees on vacation/banked time absences are considered 'actively at work'): - (i) Regular Full-time employees who regularly work 8 hour days 24 hours - (ii) Regular Full-time employees who regularly work 7 hour days 21 hours